top of page

 According to studies by the American Sociological Review, women take on the majority of emotional labor in both personal and professional relationships, with little to no reciprocity.
 We carry the burden of listening, soothing, and validating—even when we’re the ones still bleeding.

-And the “love” I have is reserved—for me, for my children, for the people who’ve actually earned it with effort, with accountability, with consistency.
+The “love” I have is reserved—for me, for my children, for the people who’ve actually earned it with effort, accountability, and consistency.

 What I gave you?
 Was grace.
 And even that was probably too generous.